ghost-of-freedom/dmenu/README.md

 - [mouse-support](https://tools.suckless.org/dmenu/patches/mouse-support/)

 Customizations:
-- dmenu_run modified to use `#!zsh` shebang (for use in guix), source ~/.zshrc and use functions and aliases as well as programs
+- dmenu_run is modified to use `#!zsh` shebang (for use in guix), source ~/.zshrc and use functions and aliases as well as programs
-- normal and selected text color have been changed for better visibility
+- normal and selected text colors are changed for better visibility
 - IBM Plex is set as the default font, with the default dmenu font set as fallback